What is Route?

 The target audience criteria are defined by the questions that Route asks its respondents.
-These are set by Route’s Methodology Action Group.
+These are set by Route’s Action Group.
 Each year, in July, we review the two questionnaires.
-If you would like to make a recommendation, please inform the Committee member at your company (or for non-underwriters, your Outsmart or IPAO representative).
+If you would like to make a recommendation, please inform the Action Group member at your company (or for non-underwriters, your Outsmart or IPAO representative).
 However, there is no guarantee that it can be accommodated, owing to necessary constraints.

 Ipsos Connect undertake the research fieldwork and probability modelling, and oversee the development of the overall study.
 Their partners, MGE Data, a Prague-based company, undertake all GIS work as well as creating complex traffic models to produce accurate population flows.

-Birkbeck College, University of London, conduct all the eye-tracking studies.
+Birkbeck College, University of London, conducted various eye-tracking studies.
 Additional, ad-hoc work has been done by ACB Research and TNS.

 How are the figures produced?

 The research study, undertaken by Ipsos Connect and MGE Data, combines several elements:

 - A fieldwork sample of 7,200 people per year, who each carry an MST meter for fourteen days.
 This tells us who, where and when – our travel survey

 - A mapped network of all the pathways in the country (including tube stations, retail mall precincts, and all types of roads) to which we affix traffic flows and audience numbers – our Traffic Intensity Model (TIM)